 Busy entrepreneurs and business owners shouldn’t view sleep as a waste of time or a weakness; if anything, it’s empowering.
 Sleep health is a key component of success.
 Make it a priority, and you’ll be more efficient, accomplish more, and, most importantly, feel better.
 The best make time for rest.

-Hilary Thompson is a health and wellness expert specializing in sleep issues who has been featured in publications like Reader's Digest, Safewise, Purpose Fairy, and Today.
-In her past life, she was the managing partner in a small business she built from the ground up.
+Hilary Thompson is a health and wellness expert specializing in sleep issues who has been featured in publications like Reader's Digest, Girls' Life, Purpose Fairy, and Today.